Ecommerce merchant

 • Shipping and fulfilling orders

-• Engaging with customers through support and marketing
+• Engaging with customers through support, email, and SMS marketing

 What is an ecommerce merchant account?

 An ecommerce merchant account is a type of bank account that allows businesses to accept online credit and debit card payments.
-It works with a payment gateway to process transactions securely between the customer and the merchant’s bank.
+It works alongside a payment gateway, which captures and encrypts the customer’s payment details at checkout.
+The gateway moves the data, the merchant account holds settled funds before they transfer to the merchant’s regular business bank account.

 Example of ecommerce merchant